IWerwolfe/Telegram/README.md

     - Department
       - Contact person

-Tickets can be submitted with or without linking to a storefront.
+Tickets can be submitted with or without linking to a department.
 The situation is considered where one person has multiple organizations, in which case the bot will offer a choice from the list.
-The same process occurs when an organization has multiple storefronts.
+The same process occurs when an organization has multiple departments.

 ## Settings File Description
 The application-production.yml file contains configurable parameters for our application: